Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Security Risks and Enhancements by ISAC

+At the physical layer, the first ISAC threat concerns sensing information leakage and privacy violations.
+As ISAC signals propagate through the environment, they reflect off objects like vehicles and pedestrians, and thus directly embed geometric information such as position and velocity (i.e., through range, angle and Doppler measurements).
+Therefore, unlike traditional communication systems where the outcome of sensing is transmitted via secured data (e.g., exchange of sensory data via V2X communications for cooperative perception), ISAC allows external adversarial receivers to extract environmental information directly from the received waveform (e.g., using unencrypted pilots) without decrypting the payload.
+As an example, to undermine location privacy in spite of pseudonymity, unlinkability or even encryption that could be applied even on safety beacons and conceal location data, an eavesdropper can passively intercept signals and estimate object trajectories \cite{WLAN_sensing_Hasan_2025}.
 In addition to the threats resulting from passive attacks, which fall under the umbrella of \textit{exploratory attacks} \cite{security_review_2021_arslan}, malicious entities can also launch active attacks against ISAC systems.
 Adversaries may inject false channel state information (CSI) via pilot contamination attacks, distort channel feedback and perform coordinated jamming, all of which degrade sensing accuracy and communication performance (e.g., CSI-based precoding) \cite{security_review_2021_arslan}.
-The structured nature of ISAC waveforms (e.g., standardized pilots in Wi-Fi sensing \cite{WLAN_sensing_Hasan_2025}) makes them vulnerable to spoofing attacks, where adversaries inject false reflections to create phantom targets.
+The structured nature of ISAC waveforms (e.g., standardized pilots and synchronization procedures in OFDM-based Wi-Fi sensing \cite{WLAN_sensing_Hasan_2025}) makes them vulnerable to spoofing attacks, where adversaries inject false reflections to create phantom targets.
 These active signal manipulations can mislead both sensing (e.g., object detection) and communication (e.g., beam alignment, user tracking), leading to more severe consequences in ISAC than in pure sensing and communication.
-Beyond conventional threats, emerging technologies integrated into ISAC, such as reconfigurable intelligent surfaces (RISs) and machine learning, introduce new attack vectors.
-An adversarial RIS can manipulate the propagation environment by altering reflection angles to distort received signals \cite{RIS_manipulation_magazine_2023}.
-Similarly, learning-based ISAC functions (e.g., for channel charting and beam prediction) are vulnerable to adversarial attacks (e.g., data poisoning during training and RF fingerprint spoofing during inference).
-Here, even minor perturbations in channel features can induce large errors in localization.
+Besides conventional threats, reconfigurable intelligent surface (RIS)-assisted ISAC introduces vulnerabilities when the assumed RIS configuration deviates from its actual RIS state due to adversarial reprogramming (e.g., by altering reflection angles to distort received signals \cite{RIS_manipulation_magazine_2023}), hardware impairments and geometry uncertainties.
+In parallel, AI-driven ISAC pipelines (e.g., learning-based beam prediction and cooperative sensing fusion) can be subject to adversarial attacks, including data poisoning during training and carefully crafted perturbations during inference \cite{dataPoisoning_2024}.
+Another threat can result from side-channel attacks that exploit potential leakage of sensing and localization information in ISAC systems due to power patterns and oscillator artifacts.